 Hello!
-My name is Emily Shafto and I will be a guest author on blogs focusing on Soil Health.
+My name is Emily Shafto, and I will be a guest author on blogs focusing on Soil Health.
 My blogs will provide information on our holistic approach to soil management and the concepts behind what makes a soil healthy.
 I work on research and development of new test here at Ward Laboratories, INC.

 In 2014, I graduated with high distinction from the University of Nebraska – Lincoln with a Bachelor’s degree in Environmental Studies and two minors in Water Science and Bioremediation.
 My passion in the laboratory and in the classroom lead to a full assistantship with the NRCS-Kellogg Soil Survey Laboratory in Lincoln.
 During that time, I prepared a high throughput soil enzyme assay for use in the laboratory.
 I graduated with high distinction in the Spring of 2016 with a Master of Science degree in Natural Sciences.